beinnor/NodeBlog/README.md

 # NodeBlog

 This is a simple REST api using Node, Express and MySql.
-Hosted at [Digital Ocean](http://142.93.229.153).
+Hosted in docker containers [here](http://142.93.229.153).

 It has the following routes/endpoints: